New Yorkers

 Phyllis Diller, New Yorker.

-In 1965 I went to college—University of Wisconsin-Madison.
-The UW, to further integration (this was 1965, don’t forget) assigned dormitory rooms as best they could to integrate the regions (not the races.
+In 1965, I went to college at the University of Wisconsin-Madison.
+The UW, to further integration (this was 1965 lest we forget), assigned dormitory rooms as best they could to integrate the regions (not the races.
 Remember, in 1965, northerners weren’t racist).
-So Michael Fredenthal (son of artist, David Fredenthal)–east coast, cosmopolitan and Jewish–became my roommate.
-He yearned to be me; i.e. salt of the earth, real and genuine (?); I yearned to be him, i.e., sophisticated, worldly, European.
-We traded my worn blue-jeans (three pair) for his tweed double-breasted suits (two).
+So Michael Fredenthal (son of artist, David Fredenthal)–East Coast, cosmopolitan and Jewish–became my roommate.
+He yearned to be me; i.e. salt of the earth, genuine (?); I yearned to be him, i.e., sophisticated, worldly, European.
+We traded my worn blue jeans (three pairs) for his tweed double-breasted suits (two).

-Michael’s New Yorker friends dropped by the room.
-Visualize six nineteen-year-old Donald Trumps—argumentative, confrontational, rude, crude and smoking Old Gold cigarettes—who attended the UW because the Ivy League schools had a Jewish quota.
-I—non-smoking, non-drinking Wisconsin-polite farm boy—was at the UW to play football.
+New Yorker friends dropped by the room.
+Visualize six nineteen-year-old Donald Trumps, argumentative, confrontational, rude, crude, and smoking Old Gold cigarettes, attending the UW because the Ivy League schools had a Jewish quota.
+I, a non-smoking, non-drinking Wisconsin-polite farm boy, came to the UW to play football.

 We came near to blows.
-I took exception to their descriptions of my sisters’ virtue, mother’s cooking, and Madison’s yokel ways.
+I took exception to their descriptions of my sisters virtue, my mother‘s cooking, my genealogy, and my general Midwest yokel ways.

-This is my conclusion based upon my life experience: New Yorkers are aggressive, confrontational, insulting, abusive (and loud) in the kindest way possible, a disagreeableness, I suspect, inculcated from their mother’s milk (or Similac :-)].
-In summary…
+This is my conclusion based upon my life experience: New Yorkers are aggressive, confrontational, insulting, abusive (and loud) in the kindest way possible- a disagreeableness, I suspect, inculcated from their mother’s milk (or Similac :-)].
+In summary, I ve dated New Yorkers, lived with New Yorkers, worked for and with New Yorkers, had New Yorkers work for me, and …….

 And then there is Donald Trump

-Why does Donald Trump inspires loathing among the American artist-actor-academic-newsroom (and wannabe) demographic?
-Yes, he is a brash and opinionated.
-Yes, he is a rude, crude, aggressive and insulting, deeply opinionated argumentative loud mouth.
+Why does Donald Trump inspire loathing among the American artist-actor-academic-newsroom (and wannabe) demographic?
+Yes, he is a brash, opinionated, rude, crude, aggressive, insulting, deeply opinionated, and argumentative loudmouth.
+Probably more New Yorker than the average New Yorker, but

-But yes, he takes some getting used to.
+But yes, he too takes some getting used to.